 - Where To Stay in Dublin: 9 Best Areas to stay in Dubli

-- O’Connell Street, the best area where to stay in Dublin
+- O’Connell Street, where to stay in Dublin for first-time tourists

 - Temple Bar, where to stay in Dublin for nightlife